🧡 Skip to main content🔍 Skip to search

 Filter by date

-When viewing log files, it might be useful to see logged events that have occurred during particular period instead of scrolling through very large amount of data.
-The date filter can be accessed using Date button on the Log Manager toolbar.
+When viewing log files, it might be useful to see logged events that have occurred during a particular period instead of scrolling through a very large amount of data.
+The date filter can be accessed using the Date button on the Log Manager toolbar.

 It provides various predefined filtering options such as Last 7 days, Last 30 days, Today, Yesterday, Since Yesterday, This Month, Last Month and Since Last Month.
 While most of the options are self-explanatory, Since Yesterday option shows logged events both for yesterday and today.
 Likewise Since Last Month option shows events that have occurred during last month and this month.

-If default filtering options are not enough, user can choose to use Custom date filter and specify the date and time range using controls located on the bottom bar of Log Manager.
+If default filtering options are not enough, the user can choose to use the Custom date filter and specify the date and time range using the controls located on the bottom bar of the Log Manager.

 Filter more

 Filtering events by their Task, Event details or Event ID.
-Besides filtering events chronologically by the date of their occurrence, it is also possible to create filters to see log messages of specific Task, text of Event details or Event ID.
+Besides filtering events chronologically by the date of their occurrence, it is also possible to create filters to see log messages for a specific Task, text in Event details, or an Event ID.

-• Task name · shows events for Task or Tasks that contain specified text in its name.
+• Task name · shows events for a Task or Tasks that contain the specified text in its name.

-• Details · displays log messages that match or contain specified text.
+• Details · displays log messages that match or contain the specified text.

-• Event ID · shows events according to their Event ID numerical value or its part.
+• Event ID · shows events according to their Event ID numerical value or part of it.

-These filters can be accessed by clicking the Filter button on the Log Manager toolbar and entering custom value in appropriate input line.
+These filters can be accessed by clicking the Filter button on the Log Manager toolbar and entering a custom value in the appropriate input line.

-Note that separate Log Manager window can be opened for a particular Task.
-Click right mouse button on a Task icon in Automation Workshop Manager Task Pane and choose the View Task Log option.
+Note that a separate Log Manager window can be opened for a particular Task.
+Right-click on a Task icon in the Automation Workshop Manager Task Pane and choose the View Task Log option.

 Log export

-Exporting log files come in hand when it is necessary to analyze them with some log analyzer software or to copy into some spreadsheet application.
-It is also useful if some piece of log relevant to the Task execution is necessary to consult administrator or contact support.
-In such cases Log Manager file export feature is irreplaceable.
+Exporting log files comes in handy when it is necessary to analyze them with log analyzer software or copy them into a spreadsheet application.
+It is also useful if a piece of the log relevant to Task execution is necessary to consult an administrator or contact support.
+In such cases the Log Manager file export feature is irreplaceable.

 Log Manager · export to CSV file (ASCII / UTF-8 / Unicode)